RustyLegend/EventApp/README.md

 ### Organizer Features
 * **Create Events:** A sophisticated event creation form with a two-column layout.
 * **Live Image Preview:** The banner image is instantly shown on a preview card when selected, before uploading.
-* **Live Map Preview:** The event location is shown on an interactive Google Map as the organizer types the address.
 * **Event Management:** Organizers can edit and delete the events they have created.
 * **Error Handling:** Users are prompted with clear error messages, such as when they forget to upload an image.